 “Upstate Freshwater Institute has been studying Onondaga Lake for more than 30 years.
-Implementation of state-of-the-art wastewater treatment by Onondaga County and Honeywell’s ongoing lake cleanup have gone a long way to enhance water quality in Onondaga Lake.
+Implementation of state-of-the-art wastewater treatment by Onondaga County and Honeywell’s lake cleanup have gone a long way to enhance water quality in Onondaga Lake.
 The improvement is truly remarkable.
 Onondaga Lake is experiencing a renaissance that few thought possible,” said Steven Effler, Ph.D., former Chief Executive Officer and Director of Research, Upstate Freshwater Institute, Syracuse.

 SIGNIFICANT ACHIEVEMENTS TO DATE